 Kyrgyzstan offers plenty of affordable entertainment, particularly if you enjoy outdoor activities.
 The country’s stunning mountain landscapes are perfect for skiing, horseback riding, and hiking, all of which can be enjoyed at little to no cost.

-Eating out is also reasonably priced, with a range of local and international cuisines available.
+Eating out is also reasonably priced, with various local and international cuisines available.
 Western-style restaurants may cost more, but overall, dining out remains affordable.
 If shopping is more your style, you’ll enjoy exploring Kyrgyzstan’s bazaars, where you can find unique nomadic-style goods at bargain prices.
 Bishkek’s malls offer more conventional shopping, though most shops feature local brands that are priced lower than international equivalents.

 Cost of education in Kyrgyzstan